nodejs/node-addon-api/doc/basic_env.md

 # BasicEnv

-The opaque data structure containing the environment in which the request is being run.
+The data structure containing the environment in which the request is being run.

 The `Napi::BasicEnv` object is usually created and passed by the Node.js runtime or node-addon-api infrastructure.